zexupan/reentry/README.md

 `/data`: Scripts to pre-process the voxceleb2 dataset.

-`/SLSyn`: The pre-trained SLSyn network.
+`/pretrained_slsyn`: The pre-trained SLSyn network to extract embeddings.

-`/reentry`: The training scripts of the reentry model.
+`/src`: The training scripts of the slsyn network and the reentry model.

-We will release the code upon the accepance of the paper.

 ## Pretrained weights